 Following a nuclear emergency, the public could be exposed to radioactive material in several ways.
 At first, particles and gases released into the air could be ingested or inhaled directly.
 Additional exposure could result from eating or drinking food or milk contaminated by traces of radioactive material.
-Farmers, food processors and distributors will be required to take steps to protect the food supply.
+Farmers, food processors, and distributors will be required to take steps to protect the food supply.
 Every step will be taken to minimize or avoid contamination.
 Please read this page and the next to learn how to protect the food supply in the event of a nuclear emergency.

-SAMPLES WILL BE COLLECTED TO DETERMINE PROTECTIVE ACTION
+SAMPLES WILL BE TAKEN TO DETERMINE THE EXTENT OF IMPACTS

-In the event of an accidental release of radioactive material, State of Michigan emergency workers will determine what protective steps you will need to take.
-Emergency workers will collect samples of air, water and soil to see whether there is radioactive contamination, where it is located and the amount.
-Samples of milk, forage, crops and processed foods also may be taken.
-Field data and other factors will be used by the state to determine the best course of action to protect the public and the food supply.
+In the event of an accidental release of radioactive material, State of Michigan emergency workers will determine the extent of any impact.
+Emergency workers will collect samples of air, water, and soil to see whether there is radioactive contamination, where it is located, and the amount.
+Samples of milk, forage, crops, and processed foods also may be taken.
+Field data and other factors will be used by the state to determine the best course of action to limit the impact to the public and the food supply.

 Samples may be taken from as far away as 50 miles from the plant site.
-State of Michigan emergency workers will give farmers, food processors and distributors outside of the 10-mile radius of the Cook Nuclear Plant specific instructions on how to collect and test samples.
+State of Michigan emergency workers will give farmers, food processors, and distributors outside of the 10-mile radius of the Cook Nuclear Plant specific instructions on how to collect and test samples.